 By aligning their work, and developing shared processes to achieve common outcomes, Coalition members drive systems development that also advances the work of their own organization.
 Partners use common data to design and implement systems change in small iterative cycles that adjust as system parts interact.

-help community systems developers strengthen and organize their work.
 The Southern Illinois Coalition for Children and Families utilizes both the Collective Impact and Strengthening Families frameworks in their efforts.

 Through systems development, members can not only advance a shared community agenda but also improve and strengthen their own programs.
-Coalition members are actively involved in building strong community systems at the regional level and in local communities throughout the fifteen-county area in southern Illinois.
+Coalition members are actively involved in building strong community systems at the regional level and in local communities throughout an eighteen-county

 Today’s families face many challenges.
 Support to overcome those challenges helps keep the family strong.
 The Southern Illinois Coalition for Children and Families implements the Strengthening Families approach in its work to build the following protective factors in families.